Clay Pigeon Trading™ is a consciously curated™ specialty coffee roastery with a pro-Africa agenda.

 The climate in Nyamagabe is warm and temperate.
-In winter, there is much less rainfall in Nyamagabe than in summer.
+In winter, there is much less rainfall than in summer.
 This location is classified as CWB by Köppen and Geiger.
 The average annual temperature in Nyamagabe is 17.6 °C. Precipitation averages 1279 mm.
 There is a difference of 195 mm of precipitation between the driest and wettest months.
 During the year, the average temperatures vary by 1.2 °C.

 Coffee is pulped then placed into large soaking tanks.
 No water is added so the coffee is naturally exposed to the effects of oxygen and weather conditions.
 Common dry fermentation periods are 15 hours per harvest.
 The length of time will vary depending on weather and temperature.
 Once fermented, the beans are washed, and floating beans further separated before being naturally dried.